-much enhanced by the society of Mrs. Adams, who in point of talent, knowledge, virtue, and female accomplishments was in every respect fitted to be the friend and companion of her husband in all his different and successive stations, of private citizen, member of Congress, foreign minister, Vice President and President of the United States."345 A young Polish nobleman visiting America came to see John.
+When she awoke before the rest of the family, she found the president's room most conducive to writing.
+It had three large windows facing south and "the sun visits it with his earliest beams at the East window, and Cheers it the whole day in winter. all my keeping Rooms are North, but my forenoons are generally Spent in my own Chamber tho a dark one, and I often think of my Sun Shine Cottage at Quincy."352 Evenings were often spent with close friends.
+Dr. Benjamin Rush recollected the joys of conversing with President Adams.
+"The pleasures of these evenings was much enhanced by the society of Mrs. Adams, who in point of talent, knowledge, virtue, and female accomplishments was in every respect fitted to be the friend and companion of her husband in all his different and successive stations, of private citizen, member of Congress, foreign minister, Vice President and President of the United States."353 A young Polish nobleman visiting America came to see John.
 As he passed the opposite room, he "found there the true counterpart of Mr. Adams.
 It was his wife.
 Small, short and squat, she is accused of a horrible crime.
 It is said she puts on rouge"-a habit acquired while in France.
-"What is certain is that if her manner is not the most affable, her mind is well balanced and cultivated."346
+"What is certain is that if her manner is not the most affable, her mind is well balanced and cultivated."354

 Abigail hated the partisan politics, the vicious press, and the high cost of living.
 They rented the old Robert Morris mansion-the house that Washington occupied-at double the cost-£1,000 per year.
 All other costs had at least doubled.
 They held two "great dinners" weekly with about "36 Gentlemen."
-With the Fourth of July approaching, the president was expected to continue Washington's traditional backyard celebration.
-The public would be invited to attend the festivities at which cake, punch, and wine would be provided.
-Unlike previous years, Congress remained in session, adding another 150 guests.347 Fortunately, it was a cool day, but after the patrons paid their respects to the president, they paraded to the drawing room where they visited with Abigail from noon until four o'clock.348
+With the Fourth of July approaching, the president was expected to continue Washington's traditional

+352. AA to Mary Cranch, Philadelphia, March 15, 1800, AFC, XII, 170-71.

-^{345.} Benjamin Rush's Sketches, George W. Corner, ed., The Autobiography of Benjamin Rush: His "Travels Through Life" with his Commonplace Book on 1789-1813 (Princeton, 1948).
+353. Benjamin Rush's Sketches, George W. Corner, ed., The Autobiography of Benjamin Rush: His "Travels Through Life" with his Commonplace Book for 1789-1813 (Princeton, 1948).

-^{346.} For the travels of Julian Ursyn Niemcewicz, see Metchie J. E. Budka, ed., Under Their Vine and Fig Tree: Travels through America in 1797-1799, 1805, with Some Further Account of Life in New Jersey (Elizabeth, N.J., 1965), November 8, 1797.
+354. For the travels of Julian Ursyn Niemcewicz, see Metchie J. E. Budka, ed., Under Their Vine and Fig Tree: Travels through America in 1797-1799, 1805, with Some Further Account of Life in New Jersey (Elizabeth, N.J., 1965), November 8, 1797.